Pomegranate/Pomegranate/Readme.md

 Writing Plugins is easy and intuitive.
 If we wanted to wrap the Node http server in a plugin we could do something like this.
 In just 26 lines of code we can abstract the entire lifecycle of creating, starting and stopping an http server, with the added benefit of user overridable default configs.
-If you need access to other plugins, simply
+If you need access to other plugins, simply pass a function with parameter names matching the dependencies you need and they will be available to you inside.

 ```javascript
 module.exports = {